Whether you travel to Thailand for the first or fifth time, there are a few things that should be on your Thailand bucket list.

 Koh Tao is one of the top islands for scuba diving in Thailand, and it’s a great pick for every kind of vacationer.

 Among Koh Tao’s top attractions is a day of scuba diving and beach lounging.
 Those looking to go scuba diving on a shoestring budget will find that Koh Tao has some of the best affordable diving in the world.
 Let’s be honest: island hopping in Thailand isn’t complete without at least one scuba diving experience.

 Koh Tao is easily accessible from adjacent islands and islets.
 It is possible to rent a fast and luxurious speed boat as well as a slower but less expensive local boat.

 You can stay at Tanote Villa Hill Resort, which boasts a wonderful landscape and is directly on the beach.
 This hotel is more expensive, but it is definitely worth it for those who can afford it.

 Reflections on bucket list Thailand experiences

-With this, you have a kick ass Thailand bucket list to start planning your adventure in the land of smiles.
-I can’t recommend Thailand enough, it was the fist country I ever visited in southeast Asia and it has become the country I’ve visited the most times outside of Europe.
+With this, you have a kick-ass Thailand bucket list to start planning your adventure in the land of smiles.
+I can’t recommend Thailand enough, it was the first country I ever visited in Southeast Asia and it has become the country I’ve visited the most times outside of Europe.

-There is just so much to see and do whether you want to chill at the beach or you want to hang out in the mountains, or go hiking gin the jungle.
-It is an easy country to travel too, as it is so organized towards tourism.
+There is just so much to see and do whether you want to chill at the beach or you want to hang out in the mountains, or go hiking in the jungle.
+It is an easy country to travel to, as it is so organized towards tourism.